 The protection of the state's drinking water is of the highest priority.

-Proclamation is a legal process that makes managing water resources the Department of Water's responsibility.
+Proclamation is a legal process that makes managing water resources the Department of Water and Environmental Regulation's responsibility.
 This means the department can actively manage water resources by using a system of licences.
 Once an area is proclaimed, certain water users require a licence.

 Under the Rights in Water and Irrigation Act 1914, it is illegal to take water from a proclaimed watercourse or groundwater without a licence.

 Applications for water licences are made through the department's regional offices.